New Puppy Information

 asleep your puppy will more than likely need to relieve himself upon waking.
 Circling and sniffing

-also an indication that he needs to relieve himself.
+are also signs to watch out for as this is also an indication that he needs to relieve himself.
 If you

 are going out, it is a good idea to have an area to confine your puppy.
 His bed and some toys can